mirego/killswitch-mobile/README.md

 ## Usage

-There is two ways of using the Killswitch: by letting the library display a native dialog or by implementing custom UI.
+There is two ways of using the Killswitch: by letting the library display a native dialog or by implementing a custom UI.

 ### Native dialog

+With this approach it is easy to display a native dialog on the launch of your app.

+#### Android

-On Android in the `onCreate()` function of your main Activity you can engage the Killswitch and let the library handle the response in order to display the native dialog.
+In the `onCreate()` function of your main `Activity`, you can engage the Killswitch in a `CoroutineScope` and let the library handle the response in order to display the native dialog.

 ```kotlin
 lifecycleScope.launch {